Arklingh/CLI-Rhythm/README.md

 - Left Arrow Key: -5 seconds on current song
 - Right Arrow Key: +5 seconds on current song
 - Backspace: Delete characters in the search bar
+- Ctrl + A: Select a song to be added to the new playlist
+- Ctrl + C: New playlist name input popup
+- Enter: Create a new playlist with given name
 - F1: Toggle Controls Popup
 - Esc or F1: Close Popup

 ## Planned Features

-- [ ] **Creating Playlists**: Allow users to group song by preference.
+- [x] **Creating Playlists**: Allow users to group song by preference.
 - [ ] **Support for Additional File Formats**: Extend compatibility to more audio formats such as AAC, OGG, and AIFF.
-- [ ] **Equalizer Support**: Implement an equalizer to adjust audio frequencies for a more customized listening experience.
+- [ ] **Shuffle & Repeat Modes**: Add options for shuffling songs in a playlist or repeating a song/playlist.
+- [ ] **Visualizer**: Create a simple audio visualizer that reacts to music in the terminal using ASCII art or symbols.
+- [ ] **Notifications**: Show notifications when a song changes, pauses, or resumes, even if the user is in another terminal window.
 - [ ] **Configurable Key Bindings**: Allow users to customize keyboard shortcuts according to their preferences.
 - [ ] **Cross-Platform Support**: Ensure the application runs smoothly on Windows, macOS, and Linux.
-- [ ] **Advanced Playlist Management**: Enhance playlist functionality with features like shuffle, repeat, and smart playlists.
-- [ ] **Lyrics Display**: Add support for displaying lyrics if available in the metadata.
-- [ ] **Streaming Support**: Implement support for streaming music from online sources or services.
-- [ ] **Improved Metadata Handling**: Enhance metadata extraction and display, including album artwork.
+- [ ] **Adaptivity to Different Screen Resolutions**: Ensure app's defined behaviour for different resolutions.

 ## License